Skip to content

 After getting to know what the game should be, the first part of the concept art process is when the artists start drawing multiple sketches for characters, environments, and props.
 Sketches are what artists experiment with ideas and concepts before committing to a final design.
 Sketches can range from simple line drawings formed by shape language to more detailed drawings.

-It is completely based on artists’ preferences; In contrast, other artists could use color in order to understand the design better; some prefer to work in black and white or grayscale so they can concentrate on the form and composition.
+It is completely based on the game art studio and artists’ preferences; In contrast, other artists could use color in order to understand the design better; some prefer to work in black and white or grayscale so they can concentrate on the form and composition.

 Sketch in game art pipeline